Kate Cowle: Death

 In 1915, she started having chest pains, first diagnosed as indigestion, they found a lump in her chest which triggered a downward spiral in her health.
 She died on 29 April 1916 in Devonport, Tasmania.
 She was 52 at the time of her death, leaving Gustav to complete the work they commenced together.

+In 2024 Kates remains were exhumed from The Don, near Devonport and reinterred with Gustav at Cradle Valley.

 Declared sanctuary

 A group of photographers in 1920 took photographs that helped promote the Cradle Mountain area by being paraded in Launceston, via a new branch of the Royal Historical Society.
 Promotion of the black and white images and Gustav's ongoing lobbying in Hobart, finally resulted in the area being declared a reserve in 1922, which is now known as the Cradle Mountain-Lake St. Clair National Park.